chef-boneyard/chef-web-docs-2016/includes_server_tuning/includes_server_tuning_solr.rst

    * - Setting
      - Description
    * - ``opscode_solr['heap_size']``
+     - |heap_size solr|

+       If |apache solr| is running out of memory, the ``/var/log/opscode/opscode-solr/current`` log file will contain ``SEVERE: java.lang.OutOfMemoryError: Java heap space``.

-     - |heap_size solr| The default value should work for many organizations with fewer than 25 nodes.
+       The default value should work for many organizations with fewer than 25 nodes.
 Suggested value: ``256M`` per every 25 nodes.
 For example, an organization with 300 nodes, this value should be set to ``3072M``.